 Site speed and conversion rates

-A website’s conversion rate is the percentage of people who complete an action out of the total number of people who visit your website.
+Website conversion rates are the percentage of people who complete a desired action out of the total number of website users.
 This could be filling out a form, signing up for email, or purchasing your product or service.
-For every second delayed, your conversion rate will be reduced by 7%.
-Even if visitors decide to wait 3 seconds or longer for your page to load, the overall experience of the customer will impact their decision to purchase from you.
+For every second delayed, your conversion rate is significantly reduced.

-Google’s page speed test will tell you right away what your current page load time is for both mobile and desktop.
+Pingdom features a helpful tool that gives more insight into specific page load times.
+This can be used to make improvements.
 All you have to do is put your URL in and then wait a few seconds for your results.
-This page speed test will tell you the overall results, where there are opportunities for improvement, and the diagnostics for that specific page.
+This page speed test will tell show opportunities for improvement, and the diagnostics for that specific page.

 - Good – 90 to 100